relab/gorums/doc/userguide.md

   }
 ```

-While Gorums allows to call RPCs on single nodes, Gorums provides Quorum Calls
+While Gorums allows to call RPCs on single nodes like we did above,
-to invoke a RPC on all nodes in a configuration:
+Gorums also provides Quorum Calls to invoke a RPC on all nodes in a configuration:

 ## Quorum Calls